Pack your bags, these places to visit in Georgia are calling

 Spring (April–May) and Fall (September–October) are ideal, with pleasant weather and fewer crowds.

 Yes, particularly in rural areas.
-Visitors should cover shoulders inside churches and always ask before photographing local people.
+Visitors should cover their shoulders inside churches and always ask before photographing local people.

 Pro Tip